Ultimate Guide to Criminal Complaints

 Once you receive a federal criminal complaint, the clock starts ticking.
 Even if you are not arrested, the U.S. Attorney’s Office will be working toward meeting its 30-day deadline to take your case before a federal grand jury.
 Federal agents will be continuing their investigation as well, and this means that you must be prepared to do whatever is necessary in order to defend yourself and resolve the matter as quickly and favorably as possible.

-At Oberheiden P.C., our defense lawyers have centuries of combined experience in federal investigations, grand jury proceedings, and trials.
+At Oberheiden P.C., our defense lawyers are highly experienced in federal investigations, grand jury proceedings, and trials.
 Several of our defense lawyers are former U.S. Attorneys and former Assistant U.S. Attorneys, and this experience affords us unique insight into when, why, and how the federal government utilizes criminal complaints.
 If you have been served with a criminal complaint, we can use this experience to protect you.
 Once you engage our firm, we will:

 1. Examine Your Criminal Complaint